Soniya Gupta-Rawal

 Soniya Gupta-Rawal is a Data Champion from Judge Business School.
 She is a PhD candidate in Quantitative Marketing at Cambridge Judge Business School and Data Champion.
 Her work uses field data partnerships across India, Egypt, Indonesia and many other emerging markets

-Read moreResearch Presentations & Seminars
+Read moreResearch Conferences

 Conference presentations, invited talks, and seminars.